akuzko/re-use-form/README.md

   `set` method that should return object of updates in similar case).
 One can use this behavior to amend "clean" form attributes without affecting it's pristine state.
 - `usePartial(config)` - helper hook used to define form partials.
+- `setState(fn)` - helper hook that allows update form internal state. `fn` takes current form state as it's only argument and should return new complete form state.
+For advanced usage only.

 ### More Convenient Usage